fbpx

 Our Work

-In 1992, the 73rd Amendment to the Indian Constitution mandated that one-third of all seats in panchayats (village councils) be reserved for women, bringing more than one million women into elected office.
-The Hunger Project helps empower these women to become effective and respected leaders in their communities.
-This is accomplished through key interventions in each year of their five year tenures:
+In 1992, the 73rd Amendment to the Indian Constitution mandated that one-third of all seats in panchayats (village councils) be reserved for women, especially Dalit and Adivasi women, bringing more than one million women into elected office.
+We partner with Elected Women Representatives (EWRs) to become effective and respected leaders in their communities.

 Women’s Leadership Development